SamiShuraim/SWE363-Project/README.md

 **PlanIt: Build the plan that you want, your academic journey, your way**

+**About Us**

-**About Us**:At Planit, we help you achieve your academic goals.
+At Planit, we help you achieve your academic goals.
 Here's how

+**Build Your Plan**

-**Build Your Plan**:Get started on the right foot with our personalized planning service
+Get started on the right foot with our personalized planning service

 -Set a clear and achievable academic plan
 -Create a plan that works for you
 -Stay on track and make progress toward your academic goals

+**Community**

-**Community**:Join our vibrant community of students who are all working towards their academic goals
+Join our vibrant community of students who are all working towards their academic goals

 -Share your plans and get feedback from peers

 -Get inspired by others' plans

 **Courses Info**